HOMELESS CASE MANAGER

 - Professional appearance and demeanor; ability to set and maintain professional boundaries;

-This job primarily operates in both a public and office indoor environment however.
+Work Environment: This job primarily operates in a professional office environment however, occasional outreach work and outside event areas in various weather conditions are expected.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines.
-There is also field work that includes driving.

-- Bachelor’s Degree in social or behavioral science or related field and minimum 2 years of experience working with a disadvantaged population or an equivalent combination of education and experience;
+- Bachelor’s degree in social or behavioral science or related field and one-year of directly related experience or an equivalent combination of education and experience;

 EOE - CASS isn't just an equal opportunity employer.
 We are actively seeking to build a diverse and inclusive team with a wide range of backgrounds, perspectives, and skills that will support our agency's mission and vision.
 CASS does not discriminate based upon race, ethnicity, religion, national origin, gender, sexual orientation, gender identity, gender expression, age, status as a veteran, status as an individual with a disability, or any other characteristics.